Diamonds Are Forever (film): Retrospective reviews

-Twenty-five years after the film's release, James Berardinelli criticised the concept of a laser-shooting satellite, and the performances of Jill St. John, Norman Burton and Jimmy Dean.
-Christopher Null called St. John "one of the least effective Bond girls – beautiful, but shrill and helpless".
+Writing in 1986, Danny Peary called Diamonds Are Forever one of the most forgettable Bond films.
+He said that until the villain Blofeld reappears near the end, the film amounts to a dull melodrama without the spectacle that audiences expect from Bond.
+In a 1996 retrospective review for the film's 25th anniversary, James Berardinelli criticised the concept of a laser-shooting satellite and derided the performances of Jill St. John, Norman Burton and Jimmy Dean.
+Writing in 2007, Christopher Null called St. John's character, Tiffany Case, "one of the least effective Bond girls—beautiful, but shrill and helpless".

-According to Danny Peary, Diamonds are Forever is "one of the most forgettable movies of the entire Bond series" and that "until Blofeld's reappearance we must watch what is no better than a mundane diamond-smuggling melodrama, without the spectacle we associate with James Bond: the Las Vegas setting isn't exotic enough, there's little humour, assassins Mr. Kidd and Mr. Wint are similar to characters you'd find on The Avengers, but not nearly as amusing – and the trouble Bond gets into, even Maxwell Smart could escape."
-IGN chose it as the third-worst James Bond film, behind only The Man with the Golden Gun and Die Another Day.

-Total Film listed Mr. Wint and Mr. Kidd, and Bambi and Thumper, as the first and second worst villains in the Bond series (respectively).

-The film was more positively received by Xan Brooks of The Guardian, who said it was "oddly brilliant, the best of the bunch: the perfect bleary Bond film for an imperfect bleary western world."
+Total Film listed several of the supporting villains as the worst in the series—Mr. Wint and Mr. Kidd as the worst, and Bambi and Thumper as the second-worst.
+IGN chose Diamonds Are Forever as the third-worst James Bond film, behind The Man with the Golden Gun and Die Another Day.
+Diamonds Are Forever was more positively received by Xan Brooks of The Guardian, who said it was "oddly brilliant, the best of the bunch: the perfect bleary Bond film for an imperfect bleary western world."

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 64% based on 53 reviews with an average rating of 6.3/10.
-The website's consensus states, "Diamonds are Forever is a largely derivative affair, but it's still pretty entertaining nonetheless, thanks to great stunts, witty dialogue, and the presence of Sean Connery."
+The website's consensus states, "Diamonds Are Forever is a largely derivative affair, but it's still pretty entertaining nonetheless, thanks to great stunts, witty dialogue, and the presence of Sean Connery."